 Fig.2.
 Photos of last storm effects and 3D numerical model of beach areas with cross-section for August 2015 and December 2015

-Analyzing longer period, we can conclude that since summer 2014, coastal escarpment in frame of recreation area “Beach Paradise” retreated 3.5 m; since summer 2012 – 10 m landward.
-Comparative analyses of numerical relief surfaces, received in 2012 and 2015, was carried out for area of 4154 m² (260 m of beach).
+Analyzing longer period, we can conclude that since summer 2014, coastal escarpment within the boundaries of the recreation area “Beach Paradise” retreated 3.5 m; since summer 2012 – 10 m landward.
+Comparative analyses of numerical relief surfaces, received in 2012 and 2015, was carried out for the area of 4154 m² (260 m of beach).
 During this time 1182 m³ of sand was removed.
-Spatial distribution of erosion and accretion area is the same as for one storm – intense erosion of backshore, escarpment and foredune (Fig. 3) and deposition in the central part of the beach.
-Total volume of eroded material between 2012 and 2015 is 777 m³, volume of redeposited sand – 405 m³.
+Spatial distribution of erosion and accretion areas is the same as for one storm – intense erosion of backshore, escarpment and foredune (Fig. 3) and deposition in the central part of the beach.
+Total volume of eroded material in the period 2012-2015 is 777 m³, volume of redeposited sand – 405 m³.
 Sediment loss reached 372 m³ (about 48% of sediment volume, removed during this time).